Suchismita-Deb/LowLevel_HighLevel_SystemDesign/src/main/java/org/example/HighLevelDesign/DesignSystem/DesignVideoStreaming.md

 ### Non Functional Requirements.

 No buffering - (Sounds too ambitious we can manage it.)
 No buffering meaning video should be available when user wants to play.
-Server serving the video sould be responding in very low latency and should be available.
+Server serving the video should be responding in very low latency and should be available.
 No buffering meaning - low latency and high availability.

 Increase the user session time.
 Need to make the user stay in the platform.
 No buffering and showing right content is important.